Prague Parks and Gardens

 Prague Gardens – Prague Castle Landscaped Gardens

 The landscaped gardens (there are 4 joined gardens) are on the south side of the castle and were opened in 2000.
 There’s a lot of steps.
-You can enter from the bottom at Valstejnska (next to the Palffy Palac) or from the South gardens up at Prague Castle.
+You can enter from the bottom at Valstejnska (next to the Palffy Palac).
 100kc entry.

 Prague Parks – Petrin